 Over the next year we will begin recruiting for posts and seeking partners and collaborators.

-The Ethics in AI Seminar series brings together experts from a wide range of academic disciplines at Oxford to discuss the ethical challenges posed by AI.
-The seminars are convened by Peter Millican, Professor of Philosophy at Oxford.
+Many of these events are part of the Ethics in AI Seminar series, which brings together experts from a wide range of academic disciplines at Oxford to discuss the ethical challenges posed by AI.
+The seminars are convened by Peter Millican, the Institute's Head of Education and Outreach and Professor of Philosophy at Oxford.

-The first three Ethics in AI Seminars were held in late 2019 and early 2020.
+The series is ongoing with regular virtual events, but you can also listen back to individual podcasts of the first three Ethics in AI Seminars which were able to take place in person in late 2019 and early 2020.
 More than 350 students and academics attended from more than 30 academic departments.

 Here are the topics so far, with links to each talk: